MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/mysql.md

 ms.service: mysql
 ---

-# Azure MySQL modules for Node.js
+# Azure MySQL modules for JavaScript

-The recommended client library for accessing Azure Database for MySQL is the open-source [Node.js connection library for Azure Database for MySQL](https://github.com/sidorares/node-mysql2).
+The recommended client library for accessing Azure Database for MySQL is the open-source [JavaScript connection library for Azure Database for MySQL](https://github.com/sidorares/node-mysql2).

 Learn more about [Azure Database for MySQL](https://docs.microsoft.com/azure/MySQL/)